Computable dyadic subbases and $\mathbf{T}^\omega$-representations of compact sets: Acknowledgements

-This work benefited from the Marie Curie International Research Staff Exchange Scheme \emph{Computable Analysis}, PIRSES-GA-2011- 294962, the ERC inVest project, the JSPS Core-to-Core Program (A. Advanced research Networks) and JSPS KAKENHI Grant Number 15K00015.
+This work also benefited from the Marie Curie International Research Staff Exchange Scheme \emph{Computable Analysis} (PIRSES-GA-2011- 294962).
+The second author was partially supported by the JSPS Core-to-Core Program (A. Advanced research Networks) and JSPS KAKENHI Grant Number 15K00015.